IB ChemistryStructure 22.2 The Covalent Model2.2.1

 Covalent bonding typically occurs between non-metal atoms.
 Each atom contributes one electron to form a shared pair, stabilising both atoms simultaneously.
 Most atoms aim for 8 electrons in their valence shell (octet rule), except hydrogen which needs only 2 (duet rule).

-Lewis Structure Algorithm
+Lewis Formula Algorithm

 1. Count total valence electrons - sum from group numbers.
 For anions add, for cations subtract.